Execution overview

 MBT tests with OpenText Functional Testing or Selenium units

-In the test suite, you select the select the AMI (Amazon Machine Image) to use for the test run.
+In the test suite, if running with a Cloud Runner or Codeless Runner, select the AMI (Amazon Machine Image) to use for the test run.

 For details on running tests on the cloud, see Add tests to test suites.